We have spaces in our Youth Steering Group - Come and join us!

 Sammy Haddock

-I’ve been fortunate to always live in the lake district and, till 2023, will be a student at the University of Cumbria in Ambleside studying Animal Conservation Science.
+'I’ve been fortunate to always live in the lake district and graduated 2 years ago from University of Cumbria in Ambleside with a degree in Animal Conservation Science.
 I decided on pursuing conservation because I wanted to be in a position to help nature.
-Prior to uni I’ve done a lot of volunteering including learning to dry stone wall, remove invasive species and tackle bracken and bramble.
+Prior to uni I had done a lot of volunteering including learning to dry stone wall, remove invasive species and tackle bracken and bramble.
 During uni I have been able to be part of the Back On Our Map (BOOM) project, working to restore or re-introduce native species to Cumbria.
-This project enabled me to develop my surveying skills and work with the local community.
+This project enabled me to develop my surveying skills and work with the local community.'

 Austin and Lindsay Sedgley: